SmartTools/smartactors-core/OldModules/src/site/markdown/tutorials/DBCollectionExample.md

 - id — unique identifier of the document in the collection
 - callback — lambda of type `IAction<IObject>` which receives the document got by id

-If the document with such id does not exist, the `TaskExecutionException` is thrown.
+If the document with such id does not exist, the `TaskExecutionException` is thrown with `DocumentNotFoundException` cause.

 #### Example